Table of Contents

 Since these mails go out to those who are already your supporters on some level, much of the real estate on the flyers is dedicated to sharing information rather than advertising the candidate.

-2. Online GOTV efforts
+2. Online get out the vote efforts

-Online Get out the Vote efforts usually are targeted toward a younger voters because of the vast presence of the younger generation on the internet.
+Online Get out the vote usually are targeted toward a younger voters because of the vast presence of the younger generation on the internet.
 The initiatives typically focus on educating the audience about the process of voting while encouraging them to find voting information and vote, following their voter registration.
 These efforts often involve leveraging social media platforms to reach potential voters, and they can even include endorsements and messages from trusted elected officials.

 3. Phonebanking